Now more than ever, it's critical that you teach employees about phishing tactics to help them identify and prevent cyberattacks.

 Your company isn’t only impacted by security threats in the office; hackers oftentimes start by scamming people at home.
 You can also become a victim of cybersecurity attacks by association of friends and family members who get hacked.
-Everyone in your circle needs to practice good cybersecurity habits such as multifactor authentication (see below), keeping software updated, and safeguarding personal systems and data.
+Everyone in your circle needs to practice good cybersecurity habits such as Multi-Factor Authentication (MFA), keeping software updated, and safeguarding personal systems and data.
 For more tips, please refer to the CISA Shields-Up portal.

 What Cybersecurity Tools are Available to My Company?